taketwo/llm-ollama/README.md

 See the referenced page for the complete list with descriptions and default values.

+Additionally, the -o flag supports plugin-specific options:

-Additionally, the `-o json_object 1` option can be used to force the model to reply with a valid JSON object.
-Note that your prompt must mention JSON for this to work.
+- `-o json_object 1` forces the model to reply with a valid JSON object.
+Note that your prompt must mention JSON for this to work;
+- `-o think false` disables the intermediate reasoning step for thinking-capable models.

 ## Ollama server address